-For crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C.
-1092(f)(1)(F)(i)(I)-(VIII, Marist College shall make a notation on the transcript of students found responsible after a conduct process that they were "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
-For any Respondent who withdraws from the institution while such conduct charges are pending, and fails to complete the disciplinary process, Marist College will make a notation on the transcript that they "withdrew with conduct charges pending."
-Transcript notation guidelines are in place regardless of where or when the incident occurred.
-Marist College permits a student seeking removal of a notation for a suspension to petition the Title IX Coordinator in writing for such removal, provided that such notation will not be removed prior to one year after conclusion of the suspension.
+For crimes of violence, including, but not limited to sexual assault, Marist College will make a notation on the transcript of students found responsible after a conduct process that they were "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
+For any Respondent who withdraws from the institution while such conduct charges are pending, and declines to complete the disciplinary process, Marist College will make a notation on the transcript that they "withdrew with conduct charges pending."
+Marist College permits a student seeking removal of a transcript notation for a suspension to petition the Title IX Coordinator in writing for such removal, provided that such notation will not be removed prior to one year after conclusion of the suspension.
 Notations for expulsion will not be removed.
 If a finding of responsibility is vacated for any reason, any such transcript notation will be removed.